Sensitivity Journaling, My Experience, and examples.

 My Experience

-I ask ponder over things like:
+I ask and ponder over things like:

 Do I fear it?